hluk/CopyQ/docs/writing-commands-and-adding-functionality.rst

 c.
 Global Shortcut
 """"""""""""""""""

+Global or system shortcut is a keyboard shortcut that **works even if the main application window is not focused**.

 If enabled, the command is triggered whenever assigned shortcut is pressed.
-These shortcuts work even when CopyQ window doesn't have focus.

 This command is **not applied on data** in clipboard nor selected items.